Facundo Bacardi: Biography

-On February 4, 1862, the partners purchased a distillery on the outskirts of Santiago and constituted the firm "Bacardí, Boutellier, and Company", using capital supplied by Facundo's younger brother José.
+On 4 February 1862, the partners purchased a distillery on the outskirts of Santiago and constituted the firm "Bacardí, Boutellier, and Company", using capital supplied by Facundo's younger brother José.
 After owning a general retail business in Cuba for many years, Facundo Bacardí understood how to sell things, and realized that his innovative rum would benefit from good branding.
 He began to sign each shipment of rum with a bold "Bacardí M" (for Bacardi Massó); in addition, his wife Amalia suggested the adoption of the bat as a logo after spotting a colony of fruit bats hanging in the distillery rafters, a sign of family unity, good fortune and health to the Spanish and Cuban Taíno people.

 In 1874, the firm was reorganized into "Bacardi and Company".
-Facundo’s younger brother José chose to sell his shares, and his sons contributed some of their own capital and bought out most of Boutellier's stake as he declined in health.
+Facundo's younger brother José chose to sell his shares, and his sons contributed some of their own capital and bought out most of Boutellier's stake as he declined in health.
 Bacardí rum grew in popularity as it was sold throughout Cuba and even the wider world after winning prizes in international exhibitions.
 In 1877, Facundo retired, turning management of the company over to his sons Emilio (president), Facundo Jr. (master blender), and José (sales).

-The ensuing period of Cuban history was politically tumultuous, as the society struggled against Spanish imperialism.
-Facundo was generally pro-Spanish, which partially restrained the liberal tendencies of his respectful sons.
+The ensuing period of Cuban history was politically tumultuous, as a strong nationalist movement took shape, causing three wars of independence and dividing Cuban society.
+While Facundo was staunchly pro-Spanish, having been a member of a Volunteer Battalion in Santiago de Cuba in the 1850s, his sons were in favour of Cuban independence, a cause they openly defended after their father's death.
 However, Emilio became highly involved in politics and the fight for Cuban Independence while running the business and became suspected by the authorities.
 During one of many sweeps by the loyalist security services, Facundo himself and his son Emilio were arrested.
 Facundo was released but Emilio was eventually imprisoned for four years, during which the business was operated by the remaining brothers with Emilio providing strategic advice from afar.

 Facundo lived to see Emilio released and the business to grow in fame, although not yet in financial strength.
-In March 1886, Don Facundo died at the age of 71.
+In March 1886, Don Facundo died at the age of 72.
 Despite creating a rum legacy passed down through generations of the Bacardí family, he left behind only a small house in Santiago de Cuba, a small family farm, and a company surviving on the verge of bankruptcy.